How to Install SwiftDeck Wood Deck Tiles

 Step 3 – Click the tiles in place

-In most cases it’s best to start laying the tiles from one of the outer corners of the area you want to cover and work inwards towards the exterior wall.
+When installing interlocking deck tiles, it’s best to start laying the tiles from one of the outer corners of the area you want to cover and work inwards towards the exterior wall.
 After you have positioned the first tile in the corner of your workspace, take a second tile and align the connecting tabs on one edge of the first tile with the corresponding connecting tabs on the second tile.
 Push the second tile down firmly so that both tiles lock firmly together.
 Repeat this simple "snap in place" process, working in a diagonal direction across the area.

 If installing the tiles in an area confined by walls on opposite sides, it's important that a small gap is left against the wall to allow for expansion of the tiles which occurs not only due to temperature changes but also due to expansion of the wood when it absorbs moisture.